FudaWiki/fudawiki-files/hanafuda/games/hanahuda.md

 > It is not explained which person in the team becomes the dealer if the team loses in a round. (**NEEDS MORE DOCUMENTATION**)
 {.is-warning}

 In a team, only one player collects and arranges the captured cards of that team.
-[This is known in Palaun as *omechobech*.]
+[This is known in Palauan as *omechobech*.]

 The game ends when a team reaches the target score (usually 5000 points). **The team who reaches the target score wins the game**.